JShollaj/AWS-Machine-Learning/AWS Ramp Up Guide.md

     - Choosing the right framework, models, integrating and deploying.

-    - Many to many problem
+    - Many to many problem: Numerous frameworks only running separately on numerous platforms.

+    -

   -